Dota Auto Chess: Development

-When asked about the inspiration of Dota Auto Chess, shortly following the mod's release, Drodo Studio stated that they drew inspiration from the Chinese tile-based game Mahjong for reference.
+When asked about the inspiration of Dota Auto Chess shortly following the mod's release, Drodo Studio stated that they drew inspiration from the Chinese tile-based game Mahjong for reference.
 Generally played by four people, the objective of Mahjong is to spell out a particular combination of cards through a series of replacement and trade-off rules while preventing opponents from achieving their own combinations.
 The game focuses on technique, strategy and calculation, but also relies on luck.
 While drawing inspiration from Mahjong, Dota Auto Chess made changes to accommodate the battle-oriented gameplay.
+The game also drew inspiration from a popular mod for WarCraft III called Pokemon Defense.

 Dota Auto Chess was released by Drodo Studio to the Steam Marketplace on January 4, 2019.
 Since its release, Drodo Studio has updated the game with game balance adjustments, bug fixes and new content updates.
-The content updates include adding and removing pieces, as well as adding new races to the game.
+The content updates include adding and removing pieces, as well as adding new synergies to the game.
 With the viral surge of popularity of the mod, Valve, the developer of Dota 2, flew Drodo Studio to their headquarters, to discuss recruiting them for developing a standalone version of Dota Auto Chess.
 Valve and Drodo Studio concluded that they could not work together directly, though they agreed that would build separate standalone adaptations of the game and would support one another.
 On June 1, 2019, Valve updated a monthly paid 'Auto Chess Pass' in the Dota 2 store, with a share of the revenue going to Drodo Studio.